dustywhite7/Econ8320/SlidesCode/4 - Factoring and Debugging.md

 *Note: Anecdotally, "debugging" has its origins in the physical removal of bugs from giant vaccuum-tube computers in the early/mid 20th century, and is attributed to Grace Hopper*

 ---

+# Debugging a new error

+1. Look up the error if you don't understand
+2. Read the stack trace, and figure out where your code was involved
+3. Determine what went wrong
+4. Figure out what you can do to resolve the problem
+5. Fix it.
+This might take LOTS of trial and error

+---